Island Communities - Each One is very Unique

 So far all island communities are connected to the mainland by bridges.
 The next four islands are not so easy to reach.
 There is a ferry connecting Don Pedro Island but it is quite costly to get your car over to the other side, and it is pretty useless.
 If you want to go there to spend a few hours on the beach, you might be better off leaving the car on the mainland.
 Everything is within walking distance on the island.

-The islands of Don Pedro, Palm, Knight, and Little Gasparilla can all be grouped together because they are essentially a cluster of islands off the coast of the Cape Haze peninsular.
+The islands of Don Pedro, Palm, Knight, and Little Gasparilla can all be put together in one big group because they are essentially a cluster of islands off the coast of the Cape Haze peninsular.

-Once Separated Islands are now in one Piece
+Once Separated - the Islands come now in one Piece

 The islands were once separated by two passes that have since filled to make one whole island.